Investing in arts organizations and artists to help grow the economy in Upper Manhattan.

-Applicants applying for a UMEZ Arts Engagement grant are required to attend.
-Applicants applying for a Capacity, Infrastructure, Catalyst, or Technical Assistance Grant are not required, but are strongly encouraged to attend.
+First time applicants applying for a UMEZ Arts Engagement grant are required to attend a UMAE info session.
+Applicants applying for a Capacity, Infrastructure, Catalyst, or Technical Assistance Grant are not required, but are strongly encouraged to attend a UMEZ info session.

 + Can I apply for more than one grant?